mfukushim/reversi-mcp-ui/README.md

 ## Available MCP clients

-Since there is currently no MCP client that fully supports MCP-UI UI Actions, my own Avatar-Shell works the most reliably so far.
+Currently, there is no MCP client that fully supports MCP-UI UI Actions, so while my Avatar-Shell is easy to understand, there are still many unstable aspects.

 - [Avatar-Shell](https://github.com/mfukushim/avatar-shell)